 Instead of a L293D darlington driver, we now have the TB6612 MOSFET driver: with 1.2A per channel and 3A peak current capability.
 It also has much lower voltage drops across the motor so you get more torque out of your batteries, and there are built-in flyback diodes as well.

 Instead of using a latch and the Arduino's PWM pins, we have a fully-dedicated PWM driver chip onboard.
 This chip handles all the motor and speed controls over I2C.
 Only two pins (SDA & SCL) are required to drive the multiple motors, and since it's I2C you can also connect any other I2C devices or shields to the same pins.
-This also makes it drop-in compatible with any Arduino, such as the Uno, Leonardo and Mega R3.
-(Due's Wire support is still in beta, but once that works well we can test it on the Due)
+This also makes it drop-in compatible with any Arduino, such as the Uno, Leonardo, Due and Mega R3.

 Completely stackable design: 5 address-select pins means up to 32 stackable shields: that's 64 steppers or 128 DC motors!
 What on earth could you do with that many steppers?
 I have no idea but if you come up with something send us a photo because that would be a pretty glorious project.